Loofah Adzuki Exfoliating

 - Creamy organic coconut milk and shea butter soothe and moisturize

-- The essential oil blend delivers a warm, yet refreshing, herbal scent
+- The essential oil blend delivers a warm, yet refreshing, uplifting scent

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.